leandrosardi/my.saas/README.md

 ```

 - For creating cloud and serverless database for production, refer to [this tutorial](./docu/01.Installing-crdb.md) for:

-	1. Creating your free-tier CRDB instance;
+	1. Creating your free-tier CockroachDB instance;
 	2. Setting up your connection on `config.rb`; and
 	3. Deploying all database migrations.